 CC.6.5.5.1 Detailed information on the technical interfaces and support requirements for Control Telephony is provided in the Control Telephony Electrical Standard identified in the Annex to the General Conditions.
 Where additional information, or information in relation to Control Telephony applicable in Scotland, is requested by GB Code Users, this will be provided, where possible, by The Company.

 CC.6.5.5.2 System Telephony shall consist of a dedicated telephone connected to an appropriate public communications network, that shall be configured by the relevant GB Code User.
-The Company shall provide a dedicated free phone number (UK only), for the purposes of receiving incoming calls to The Company, which GB Code Users shall utilise for System Telephony.
-System Telephony shall only be utilised by The Company Control Engineer and the GB Code User’s Responsible Engineer/Operator for the purposes of operational communications.
+The Company shall provide a dedicated free-phone number (UK only), for the purposes of receiving incoming calls to The Company, which GB Code Users shall utilise for System Telephony.
+System Telephony shall only be utilised by The Company Control Engineer, the relevant Transmission Licensees’ Control Engineers and the GB Code User’s Responsible Engineer/Operator for the purposes of operational communications.

 …………………………